Diligence: The Antidote to Poverty

 but diligent hands bring wealth.

 Notice that there are three elements here: First is hard work.
-Second is being faithful to do that hard work on a consistent basis, not sluffing off or taking breaks when you don’t feel like exerting yourself.
+Second is being faithful to do that hard work on a consistent basis.
+No slacking off or taking breaks when you don’t feel like exerting yourself.
 And third is the element of time — working hard for a day or two is not the same thing as being diligence.
-Diligence is what you achieve by faithfully applying yourself to work hard toward a certain goal, day in and day out, over an extended period of time.
+Diligence requires faithfully applying yourself to work hard toward a certain goal.
+Day in and day out.
+Over an extended period of time.

 So how does diligence provide an escape from poverty?
 First off, it puts you in a position to earn money.
 If you’re having trouble finding a job, for example, then you’re in a pretty tough spot.
 What should you do?
 Apply yourself diligently to finding work.
 Don’t give up after a few days if doors don’t open immediately.
 Even if you’ve been unemployed for months, continue to dedicate yourself to finding a job.
-Work at it all day, every day until it happens.
+Work at it all day, every day, until it happens.
 That’s diligence.

-It’s easy for me to sit here and write these things; it’s much more difficult to put them in to practice.
+It’s easy to talk about these things but much more difficult to put them in to practice.
 But that’s what diligence is all about.
-If you want to escape poverty, set your heart to work hard, and then do it over and over until your situation changes.
-It won’t happen overnight — time is an important element in diligence.
-But if you’re faithful to work hard, God will be faithful to bring you out of poverty and into a place of prosperity.
+If you want to escape poverty, set your heart to work hard.
+Then keep doing it, over and over again, until your situation changes.The antidote to poverty is found in your willingness to work hard and keep going.